-V. Writing the Results section: Designing good figures, writing good captions, effectively presenting the results.
+- V. Writing the Results section: Designing good figures and tables, writing good captions, effectively presenting the results.
 How to make your graph and table captions self-sufficient, so that readers will be able to tell the question asked, how the study was done, and what the key results were, just by looking at the figures and tables.
 How to properly format your graphs for publication in the targeted journal.
 How to write about statistics.
-Using text to highlight the most important trends, but leaving the details of the data on the graphs and tables.
-Making the results the star of the show, not the statistics.
+Using text to highlight the most important trends,but leaving the details of the data on the graphs and tables.
+Making the results -not the statistics--the star of the show. - VI.

-- VI.
 Writing the Introduction section.
 Where to start, and how to set up the general context for the study.
 Linking sentences together in a logical way, to make the rationale for your study clear and convincing. - VII.
 Writing the Discussion section.
 Discussing results in the context of expectations and previous data.
 How to avoid HARKing (Hypothesizing After the Results are Known). - VIII.
 Writing a good Title - IX.
 Fine-tuning issues-the importance of revising.
 The final goals: Say what you mean, being specific when possible; avoiding weak verbs; making the organism the agent of the action; eliminating excess prepositions; using punctuation to avoid ambiguity; keeping your readers moving forward--never make readers back up.
 Always remember your goal: to communicate clearly and concisely, and in an interesting way. - X. Best strategies for revising: Understanding exactly what you want to say, being sure that you've actually said it, and that you have said it as clearly and as concisely as you can. - XI.
 Giving and receiving feedback: reviewing the work of others manuscripts and grant proposals. - XII.
-Emerging trends in article style and presentation (the article of the future?).
+Emerging trends in article style and presentation (the article of the future?). - XIII.
+If time permits: How to write a peer review; Artificial intelligence as a tool in manuscript writing (best practice and ethics).